AnyLogic

 [Visible if the Custom first occurrence option is selected]

-Here you can specify the amount of time that must pass from the appearance of the resource unit until this task is first assigned to the resource.
+The amount of time that must pass from the appearance of the resource unit until this task is first assigned to the resource.
 It includes both working time (when the resource unit services an agent) and idle time.
 If the field is left empty, this type of trigger will not be applied.

 Local variable: T unit — the resource unit